liuxj1/Tree-Skeleton-Extraction/README.md

 └── Visualization/
 ```
 ## Noteworthy
-1.We provide two data sets.
+1.We provide two data sets.<br>
-2.When using different datasets, you need to determine the `datasets_type`, including `reality` and `synthetic`, where `complex` and `simple` both belong to `synthetic`.
+2.When using different datasets, you need to determine the `datasets_type`, including `reality` and `synthetic`, where `complex` and `simple` both belong to `synthetic`.<br>
 3.Among them, disconnections_num is used to determine how many discontinuous regions the synthetic simulation has.
-For example, when using it, we set it to 28 in complex and 8 in simple
+For example, when using it, we set it to 28 in complex and 8 in simple<br>
 ## For a single tree
 ### 1.Get skeleton
 You need to set `Processing_mode` to `single` in `main.py`, and give the corresponding input point cloud file and output file path in the corresponding position.